AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 </table>
 </div>

 Let's go ahead and apply SES to the Google data using the `ses` function.
-We manually set the $\alpha = .2$ for our initial model and forecast forward 100 steps with $h=100$.
+We manually set the $$\alpha = .2$$ for our initial model and forecast forward 100 steps with $$h=100$$.
 We see that our forecast projects a flatlined estimate into the future, which does not capture the positive trend in the data.
 This is why SES should not be used on data with a trend or seasonal component.

 ```r